Skip to the main content.

 The key elements within prescription records that render them as PHI and individually identifiable health information include:

-1. Personal identifiers: These details can identify a specific individual.
-The prescription records include the patient's name, address, date of birth, and often their Social Security number.
+1. Personal identifiers: These are details that can be used to identify a specific individual.
+In prescription records, this includes the patient's name, address, date of birth, and often their Social Security number.

 2. Medical information: This encompasses the specifics of the medication prescribed, such as the drug name, dosage, and frequency of use.
 It directly relates to the individual's health condition and the treatment prescribed by a healthcare provider.

-3. Healthcare provider information: The records contain information about the healthcare professional who prescribed the medication, including their name and possibly their practice or hospital affiliation.
+3. Healthcare provider information: The records contain information about the healthcare professional who prescribed the medication, which can include their name and possibly their practice or hospital affiliation.

 4. Payment information: This includes any data related to how the prescription is paid for, whether it's through insurance details or direct payment methods.
 It can link the medication to the patient's insurance policy or payment accounts.